Atmos Rewards

 Atmos Rewards is the frequent-flyer program of Alaska and Hawaiian Airlines.
-Members accrue program points by flying Alaska, Hawaiian, or partner-operated flights, using co-branded credit cards, and booking vacation and hotel packages, among other methods.
-Atmos Rewards miles can be redeemed for award flights on Alaska, Hawaiian, and partner airlines and provide eligibility for elite status within Atmos Rewards.
+Members accrue program points by flying Alaska, Hawaiian, or certain partner-operated flights, using co-branded credit cards, and booking vacation and hotel packages, among other methods.
+Atmos Rewards points can be redeemed for award flights on Alaska, Hawaiian, and many partner airlines.
+There is recognition for elite status within Atmos Rewards.

 History

+Atmos Rewards is an airline frequent-flyer program that became active on October 1, 2025.
+Individuals with Alaska Airlines Mileage Plan or Hawaiian Airlines HawaiianMiles accounts were issued accounts with Atmos Rewards.
+In September 2024, Alaska Airlines’ acquisition of Hawaiian Airlines was finalized.
+Following the merger, Hawaiian’s loyalty program, HawaiianMiles and Alaska's Mileage Plan were merged into one program, Atmos Rewards on October 1, 2025.
+This integration enabled combined status recognition, mile accrual, and award redemption across both carriers.

+Gold Coast Travel, Personal Passport, Alaska Airlines Mileage Plan and Elevate programs

 In June 1983, Alaska Airlines introduced its frequent-flyer program, Gold Coast Travel.
-In 1987, Alaska Airlines acquired Jet America Airlines, which offered a frequent-flyer program that awarded credit by flight segments (number of flights taken), compared to Gold Coast Travel, where members earned credit based on the mileage of flights taken.
+In 1987, Alaska Airlines acquired Jet America Airlines, which offered a frequent-flyer program called "Personal Passport" since July 1984 that awarded credit by flight segments (number of flights taken), compared to Gold Coast Travel, where members earned credit based on the mileage of flights taken.
 After acquisition by Alaska Airlines, participants of Jet America's frequent-flyer program were enrolled in Gold Coast Travel, and in September 1989, Gold Coast Travel was renamed Mileage Plan.
 Alaska Airlines also purchased regional commuter airline Horizon Air in 1986 and incorporated the carrier into Mileage Plan.

 In 2016, Alaska Airlines acquired Virgin America, which offered a revenue-based accrual program, Elevate.
-On January 1, 2018, Elevate was discontinued, with all remaining accounts converted to Mileage Plan accounts.
+On January 1, 2018, Elevate was discontinued, with all remaining accounts converted to Mileage Plan accounts along with a choice of 10,000 bonus Mileage Plus miles or a $100 credit towards a future ticket.